wax-office-of-inspector-general/wax-developer/docs/en/tools/blockchain_tools.md

 Nodeos also allows you to communicate with the [WAX RPC API](/en/api-reference/rpc_api).

-Refer to EOSIO's <a href="https://developers.eos.io/manuals/eos/v2.0/nodeos/index" target="_blank">Overview - nodeos</a> for more information.
+Refer to EOS's <a href="https://docs.eosnetwork.com/leap/latest/nodeos/" target="_blank">Overview - nodeos</a> for more information.

 ## cleos

 Used to interact with your local blockchain and manage local wallets and accounts.

-Refer to EOSIO's <a href="https://developers.eos.io/manuals/eos/v2.0/cleos/index" target="_blank">Overview - cleos</a> for more information.
+Refer to EOS's <a href="https://docs.eosnetwork.com/leap/latest/cleos/" target="_blank">Overview - cleos</a> for more information.